What is Above the Fold?

 Websites, nowadays, are likely to get as much traffic from mobiles as from PCs.

 Now you need to optimize your websites both for mobile and desktop.
-While working with above-the-fold content, ensure to develop your website layout that is suitable for most devices.
+While working with above-the-fold content, ensure developing your website layout that is suitable for most devices.

 How is above the fold measured?